Families of volunteers

 In it together

-While serving in VICSES provides a unique sense of satisfaction and camaraderie, at times our members may experience high levels of stress due to the demands of their job and events occurring in their everyday life.
-Pressure and all types of life disasters happen to all of us and it is normal to sometimes feel under the weather, and to seek support.
+Pressure, and all types of life disasters happen to all of us and it is normal to feel under the weather, and to seek support.
 At VICSES we look after the wellbeing of our members and their families, so in turn they can do what they do best, look after our community.

-If you notice significant changes in their behaviour or emotional reactions, they may need some extra support.
-If you observe changes to your family member’s usual behaviour, and are concerned about their wellbeing, here are some things that you can do to support them:
+If you observe changes to the usual behaviour, and are concerned about your loved one’s wellbeing, here are some things that you can do to support them:

-- Encourage them to seek support through the available channels via VICSES
+Encourage to seek support through VICSES or local GP

 VICSES support services

-There are a number of resources available to support your wellbeing.
+There are a number of resources available to support wellbeing of members, ex-members and immediate family of our members.

 |Peer support||VICSES Peer Support provides confidential support to VICSES volunteers and their immediate families, assisting those who experience stress reactions as a result of their involvement in operations or assist with personal problems.||